 Article II (Amendment 2 – Bearing Arms) First Part Explained

-A well-regulated militia being necessary to the security of a free state, the right of the people to keep and bear arms shall not be infringed.
-So reads the Second Amendment from the United States of America’s sacred Constitution.
+A well-regulated militia is necessary for the security of a free state, the right of the people to keep and bear arms shall not be infringed.
+So reads the Second Amendment from the United States of America's sacred Constitution.

 America is unlike any other country on the face of the planet.
-We have documents protecting the right of the people.
+We have documents protecting the rights of the people.
 These rights cannot be taken away.

 Sadly, states across the country are in the process of violating this document, and ultimately violating We, the People as well.
 When progressive liberals see the 2A, they only see the first part about the militia.

 Their next sentence is usually: “Well, are you a part of a well-regulated militia?
 No?
 Then you don't need a gun!”

 For some reason, as with most things, people are only willing to read the first part of something, believing they have a solid understanding of it.
 In reality, the whole sentence must be read in order to get a clear picture.